≡ Menu

 Now…

-The bull was being led to slaughter, it was believed that the “beef” would taste better if the bull was “baited” before slaughter.
-In cases like these, the Bulldog would be encouraged to bite the nose of a bull and hang on while the bull thrashed around in pain/anger.
+At this point, we should probably explain what “bull baiting” was.
+This was a practice whereby a dog, in this case a Bulldog, would be tasked to “fight” or “herd” a bull to slaughter or castration.
+In cases where the bull was being led to slaughter, it was believed that the “beef” would taste better if the bull was “baited” before the massacre.
+In cases like these, the Bulldog would be encouraged to bite a bull’s nose and hang on while the bull thrashed around in pain/anger.

 Sounds horrible, right?